regles-elementaires/menstrual-matters-eu/content/english/_index.md

       socials:
         facebook: "https://www.facebook.com/period.skopje/"
         instagram: "https://www.instagram.com/period.skopje/"
-    - title: "🇵🇱 Poland - Rozowa Skrzyneczka"
+    - title: "🇵🇱 Poland - Różowa Skrzyneczka"
       content: "The Różowa Skrzyneczka Foundation is a Polish organization combating menstrual exclusion since 2019 by providing free hygiene products in public spaces.
 They've installed over 20,000 pink boxes across Poland, including in schools, hospitals, and libraries, following the principle: “Take if you need, leave if you have extra.”
 Beyond distribution, the foundation offers educational programs like the Menstruation Academy, conducts workshops, and operates a menstrual helpline.
 They also advocate for systemic change, aiming to make menstrual products as accessible as toilet paper.
 Their efforts address the reality that 4% of menstruating individuals in Poland cannot afford hygiene products, leading to missed school or work."
       contact:
         text: "Contact us"